TechyKunj/Cricket-Scorer/README.md

 - Presents a list of live matches for easy selection.
 - Displays live match details, including team names, scores, and a match summary.

-## License
-This project is open-source, fostering collaboration and improvement.

 ## Acknowledgments
 A special thanks to [Cricbuzz](https://www.cricbuzz.com/) for providing the essential match data.